talent-plan/learned-optimizer/README.md

-# VLDB Summer School 2022
+# Learned Optimizer

 ## Introduction

-This is the labs of VLDB Summer School 2022, which contains some experiments about learning-based optimizer.
+This is the labs of Learned Optimizer, which contains some experiments about learning-based optimizer.

 ## Labs